morningconsult/docker-credential-vault-login/README.md

 ## Usage

 ### Configuration File
 This program requires a configuration file `config.json` in order to determine which authentication method to use.
 The program will search first search for this file at the path specified with by `DOCKER_CREDS_CONFIG_FILE` environmental variable.
 If this environmental variable is not set, it will search for it at the default path `/etc/docker-credential-vault-login/config.json`.
-If the configuration file is found in neither location, the program will fail.
+If the configuration file is found in neither location, it will fail.

 The configuration file should include the following:
 * `vault_auth_method` (string: "") - Method by which this application should authenticate against Vault.
 The only two values that are accepted are `aws` or `token`.
 If `token` is used as the authentication method, the application will use the Vault token specified by the `VAULT_TOKEN` environment variable to authenticate.
-If `aws` is used, the application will retrieve AWS credentials using the [AWS environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html) first or the `~/.aws/credentials` file second and use them to log into Vault in order to retrieve a Vault token.
-If this method is chosen, be sure to [configure AWS authentication in Vault](https://www.vaultproject.io/docs/auth/aws.html#authentication).
-This field is required.
+If `aws` is used, the application will retrieve AWS credentials via [AWS environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html) first or with the `~/.aws/credentials` file second and use them to log into Vault in order to retrieve a Vault token.
+If the `aws` method is chosen, be sure to [configure AWS authentication in Vault](https://www.vaultproject.io/docs/auth/aws.html#authentication).
+This field is required in all cases.
 * `vault_role` (string: "") - Name of the Vault role against which the login is being attempted.
 Be sure you have [configured the policies](https://www.vaultproject.io/docs/auth/aws.html#configure-the-policies-on-the-role-) on this role accordingly.
 This is only required when using the `aws` authentication method.
 * `vault_secret_path` (string: "") - Path to the secret at which your docker credentials are stored in your Vault instance (e.g. `secret/credentials/docker/myregistry`).
 This field is required.